aaronbloomfield/ccc/hws/intro/index.md

    alongside the hash of the public keys as the source of funds.
 This function will be provided with three additional command line
    parameters: the destination wallet address, the amount to transfer, and the file name to save the transaction statement to.
+All funded amounts are integers; we are not using floating-point numbers in this assignment at all.
 6. Transfer funds (`transfer`): this is how we pay with our cryptocurrency.
 It will be provided with four additional command line parameters: the source wallet file name (not the address!),